RidhaBarnawi/python-projects-for-beginners/README.md

 This repository contains a collection of beginner-friendly Python projects and code examples.
 Each project is designed to:

-Strengthen your problem-solving skills
+1-Strengthen your problem-solving skills

-Reinforce your understanding of core Python concepts
+2-Reinforce your understanding of core Python concepts

-Provide hands-on experience through practical coding exercises
+3-Provide hands-on experience through practical coding exercises